gianpierodiblasi/LogicalCircuit/README.md

   - input:
     - name: the name of the node (STRING)
   - output: the type of the node, an empty string if there is no node with this name (STRING)
+- *getFrom(name)*: returns the from property of a node
+  - input:
+    - name: the name of the node (STRING)
+  - output: the from property of the node, an empty string if there is no node with this name or the node is an input node (STRING)
 - *isNameValid(name)*: an utility method to check if a name is valid as input/output parameter; to be valid a name has to respect the following regular expression
     ```javascript
     /[a-zA-Z]+[a-zA-Z0-9]*/g